Industrial and Hazardous Waste Permits - Major Amendment

 - As described under 30 TAC Chapter 3930 TAC 335.391, we encourage you to hold a pre-application meeting with the public to allow both you and the public an opportunity to identify potential issues.
 You are also encouraged to hold a pre-application meeting with us and notify us of your intent to file a permit application;

-- Complete an original Part B application plus 3 full copies, consisting of, at a minimum:
+- Submit an original Part B application or Permit Application to Store or Process Industrial Nonhazardous Waste, whichever is applicable, plus 3 full copies, and include at least:

-- 6 additional copies of Section I: General Information of the Part B application;
+- 6 additional copies of Section I: General Information of the application;

 - a map indicating the boundaries of all adjacent parcels of land with the names and mailing addresses of all the adjacent landowners and other nearby landowners who might consider themselves affected by the activities described by this application.
 The map should be a USGS map, a city or county plat, or another map, sketch, or drawing with a scale adequate enough to show the affected landowners;